 Since the talk wasn’t in my building, I figured I would just live stream it.
 Last Friday I logged on to watch from my laptop but couldn’t quench the need to be there in person.
 About 5 minutes into Conrad talking about Everest (he’s also summited Everest 3 times) I decided to bike over to the building the talk was in.
 I don’t think I’ve ever rode faster across campus!
 Out of breathe and a little sweaty, I quietly entered the room and stood in the back for the remaining time Conrad spoke.

-So, to tie it all together, this talk and the positivity I’ve experienced at tri races got me thinking how vital it just may be to immerse yourself in something good and meaningful; something you care about and that makes you radiate happiness when you speak about it.
+Conrad’s talk and the positivity I’ve experienced at tri races got me thinking how great it is to immerse yourself in something good and meaningful; something you care about and that makes you radiate happiness when you speak about it.
 For Mike, it’s triathlons; for Conrad, climbing; for me, writing and living a compassionate life.
-Whatever it is for you, be sure to do it.
-And do it often.
+Whatever it is for you, be sure to dive in!